 Note: The add-in is password protected with the password xlwings.
 For debugging or to add new extensions, you need to unprotect it.
+Alternatively, you can also install the add-in via xlwings addin install -unprotected.

 7.1 Run main